https://hgic.clemson.edu/

 Read the label of the pesticide product before you buy it.
 Be sure you are buying the right pesticide product for your need.
 Decide if you can apply the pesticide as stated on the label.
 If you can’t, can you have someone apply it for you?
 Depending on the kind of pest problem you have, you may decide you need to hire a pest control company or a lawn care service to take care of your problem for you.

-If you use or plan to use outdoor pesticides regularly and plan to use insecticides and herbicides, get a separate sprayer for the herbicides and a separate sprayer for insecticides.
-Even after careful rinsing a sprayer can contain herbicide residues that can injure or kill sensitive plants.
+If you use or plan to use outdoor pesticides regularly, get a separate sprayer for the herbicides and a separate sprayer for insecticides.
+Even after careful rinsing, a sprayer can contain herbicide residues that can injure or kill sensitive plants.
 Keep this in mind if you borrow or rent a sprayer or if you loan yours out.

 Don’t spray when it is windy.
-Don’t stand under anything you are treating, such as a tree branch, eave or ceiling.
-Don’t walk over surfaces, such as a lawn, as you treat them, or over surfaces you have just treated.
+Don’t stand under anything you treat, such as a tree branch, eave, or ceiling.
+Don’t walk over surfaces, such as lawns, as you treat them or over surfaces you have just treated.
 Don’t smoke or use tobacco products while applying pesticides.
 Don’t eat or drink while you are applying pesticides.

 For best control, time your treatment to the right stage of the pest’s life cycle.
 This helps prevent or reduce the need for reapplication.

 Be sure to read and follow all label directions.
-For instance, some lawn pesticide labels may tell you to cut the lawn first, or to water in the product after application.
-The label may tell you not to apply to certain turf grasses, or not to apply if turf is drought-stressed.
+For instance, some lawn pesticide labels may tell you to cut the lawn first or to water-in the product after application.
+The label may tell you not to apply to certain turf grasses or not to apply if the turf is drought-stressed.

 Clean up your application equipment and yourself immediately after you have finished applying the pesticide.
 Store pesticides away from children.
 Do not store them where they could contaminate food, feeds and seeds, or water.

-Follow the label directions for time to harvest of food plants, and for reentry or reuse of treated areas or surfaces.
-The pesticide label may tell you to keep children or pets out of the treated area until the spray dries, or for 24 hours, or give other similar instructions.
+Follow the label directions for time to harvest of food plants and for reentry or reuse of treated areas or surfaces.
+The pesticide label may tell you to keep children or pets out of the treated area until the spray dries or for 24 hours.
+Follow label for specific instructions.
 Some indoor pesticide labels tell you to keep a room or building closed for a period of time after treatment.
 Some other indoor pesticide labels may tell you to ventilate a treated room or building before it is used again.

-If you have any questions on identifying pests, on how to prevent them, how to control them or how to use pesticides safely, call your county Extension agent.
-Your county Extension office is listed in the phone book under Clemson University or county government.
+If you have any questions on identifying pests, how to prevent them, how to control them, or how to use pesticides safely, call your county Extension agent.

 Measurements for Using Pesticides